 IHG has a huge network too — including thousands of Holiday Inn, Staybridge Inn, and Candlewood Suites properties — so you’ll have little trouble finding places to earn and redeem.

-- Sign-Up Bonus: Best Points Offer Ever - Earn 175,000 Bonus Points after spending $3,000 on purchases in the first 3 months from account opening.
-Enjoy a Reward Night after each account anniversary year at eligible IHG hotels worldwide.
-Plus, enjoy a reward night when you redeem points for a consecutive four-night IHG hotel stay.
+- Sign-Up Bonus: Earn 140,000 Bonus Points after spending $3,000 on purchases in the first 3 months from account opening.

 - Earning Rewards: Earn up to 26 points total per $1 spent at IHG hotels, depending on your membership tier.
 Earn 5 points per $1 spent on travel, gas stations, and restaurants.
 Earn 3 points per $1 spent on all other eligible purchases.